 It is well recognized that much antimicrobial use is unnecessary, such as antibiotics for the common cold.
-Reducing the use of antimicrobials in patients with minor, non-life-threatening illnesses is a large-scale challenge, but poses little threat to individual patients.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.